-Do not over-bathe your wire-haired Doxie, unlike the longhair and shorthair a wire-haired only needs a bath three to four times a year.
+Do not over-bathe your wire-haired Doxie, unlike the long-haired and short-haired, a wire-haired one only needs a bath three to four times a year.
 Use a shampoo that is formulated for wire-haired dogs and uses only lukewarm water.

 Dachshunds in general can be prone to overeating and become overweight.
 This is why exercise and quality food are important for their overall health.
 I am a firm believer in feeding quality kibble and am not a fan of grain-free or raw diets.

 Feeding a raw diet that meets all your wire-haired Dachshund’s nutritional needs can be tricky and many people do not fully understand or have the knowledge to create a fully balanced raw diet for their canine companion.
 If you have decided to feed a raw diet, make sure you do your research and create a balanced diet plan.

 I am also a believer that while too much grain in a diet is not good, canines do need at least some grain to create a balanced and nutritious diet.
 Dog food that is grain-based or has a lot of grains in the ingredients is not a great choice for your wire-haired Dachshund.

 Remember, there are specialized foods for all life stages and you will want to make sure your Doxie is eating a quality diet to ensure they are getting the proper nutrition.
 Puppies up to one year of age should eat quality puppy food.
 Adults up to 10 years should be eating a quality, premium diet that is properly balanced.